mayurankv/Obsidian-Code-Styler/README.md

 - Implementation
   - Sort colors by language based on icon in `setting.ts`
-  - Get Obsidian to parse postMarkdown changes following the codeblock language (see this [issue](https://forum.obsidian.md/t/postprocessor-does-not-process-changes-after-codeblock-language/61010) and this [issue](https://forum.obsidian.md/t/pass-parameters-to-codeblock/37990))
 - Features
-  - Implement code wrapping options
-    - In reading mode, if wrapped, keep line numbers to the left when scrolling
   - Add commands to fold all, unfold all and reset default fold for codeblocks
   - Let users redirect certain languages to alternative icons and colors
 - Appearance
+  - Live Preview appearances
+    - Copy button location
+    - Language border
   - Fix large line numbers margin padding in editing mode
   - Work with all themes and readable line length setting
+- Check the feasibility of
+  - Implementing code wrapping for editing mode
+  - Implementing folding animations for editing mode
 <!-- Compatibility with [RunJS](https://github.com/eoureo/obsidian-runjs) plugin -->

 ### Existing Issues